nickdala/dapr-eks/README.md

 ## Dapr app

-The [application](./dapr-app/main.go) that we're goin to deploy is a simple web server listening on port 8080.
+The [application](./dapr-app/main.go) that we're going to deploy is a simple web server listening on port 8080.
 An HTTP GET request at `/api/v1/message` will return the string “Greetings called `number` times!”
 The `number` is incremented every time a request is made.
 The number of requests is stored in Redis.
 The application uses the [Dapr Go SDK](https://github.com/dapr/go-sdk) to communicate with Redis via the Dapr client.

 ### Step 1 - Configuring Redis as the Persistence Layer